natalie-ava/portfolio/README.md

 <b>Skills:</b> Python | Machine Learning | Random Forest | Data Visualization

 <p>
-ArtEmotions aims to predict emotional responses to artworks by analyzing features such as art period, creation year, medium, and subject focus.
-Building upon the <a href="https://saifmohammad.com/WebPages/wikiartemotions.html">WikiArt Emotions dataset</a>, which comprises 4,105 artworks annotated for emotions evoked in observers, this project refines the data and develops a predictive model to classify viewer reactions as positive, negative, or mixed.
+ Can machine learning predict how a piece of art will make you feel?
+This project says: to a meaningful degree, yes.

+Working with a 3-person team, I cleaned and analyzed the <a href="https://saifmohammad.com/WebPages/wikiartemotions.html">WikiArt Emotions dataset</a> (4,105 annotated artworks), engineered features from emotion annotations, and trained a Random Forest classifier to predict whether a viewer's emotional response would be positive, negative, or mixed.
+The model achieved **65.5% accuracy**, with strongest performance on positive emotion detection.
+Feature importance analysis revealed that art style, year of creation, and the presence of human figures were among the most predictive variables.

 </p>

 </td>